QBladeOcean/QBladeOceanDocs/docs/source/src/user/wavefield/wavefield.rst

 	:caption: : A wave exported in ASCII format

 	----------------------------------------QBlade Wave Definition File-------------------------------------------------
-	Generated with : QBlade IH v2.0.7-release_candidate_beta windows Archive Format: 310023
+	Generated with : QBlade EE v2.0.8.7_beta windows Archive Format: 310038
-	Time : 15:05:06
+	Time : 12:31:03
-	Date : 15.05.2024
+	Date : 19.05.2025

 	----------------------------------------Object Name-----------------------------------------------------------------
-	Pasted-Nonlinear-Wave                    OBJECTNAME         - the name of the linear wave definition object
+	New Wave                                           OBJECTNAME         - the name of the linear wave definition object

 	----------------------------------------Main Parameters-------------------------------------------------------------
 	0.000                                              TIMEOFFSET         - the time offset from t=0s [s]
-	3                                        WAVETYPE           - wave type: 0=TIMESERIES, 1=COMPONENT, 2=SINGLE, 3=JONSWAP, 4=ISSC, 5=TORSETHAUGEN, 6=CUSTOM, 7=STREAMFUNCTION
+	3                                                  WAVETYPE           - wave type: 0=TIMESERIES, 1=COMPONENT, 2=SINGLE, 3=JONSWAP, 4=ISSC, 5=TORSETHAUGEN, 6=OCHI_HUBBLE, 7=CUSTOM_SPECTRUM, 8=STREAMFUNCTION, 9=HOS
 	8.100                                              SIGHEIGHT          - the significant wave height (Hs) [m] 12.700                                             PEAKPERIOD         - the peak period (Tp) [s] true                                               AUTOGAMMA          - use gamma according to IEC (bool): 0 = OFF, 1 = ON (JONSWAP & TORSE only) [bool]
 	1.000                                              GAMMA              - custom gamma (JONSWAP & TORSE only)
-	true                                     AUTOSIGMA          - use sigmas according to IEC (JONSWAP & TORSE only) [bool] 0.070                                    SIGMA1             - sigma1 (JONSWAP & TORSE only)
+	true                                               AUTOSIGMA          - use sigmas according to IEC (JONSWAP & TORSE only) [bool]
+	0.070                                              SIGMA1             - sigma1 (JONSWAP & TORSE only)
 	0.090                                              SIGMA2             - sigma1 (JONSWAP & TORSE only)
 	0                                                  DOUBLEPEAK         - if true a double peak TORSETHAUGEN spectrum will be created, if false only a single peak (TORSE only) true                                               AUTOORCHI          - automatic OCHI-HUBBLE parameters from significant wave height (OCHI only) [bool]
 	0.077                                              MODFREQ1           - modal frequency 1, must be "< modalfreq1 * 0.5" (OCHI only)
 	0.133                                              MODFREQ2           - modal frequency 2, should be larger than 0.096 (OCHI only)
 	6.804                                              SIGHEIGHT1         - significant height 1, should be larger than height 2 (OCHI only)
 	4.374                                              SIGHEIGHT2         - significant height 2 (OCHI only)
 	3.000                                              LAMBDA1            - peak shape 1 (OCHI only)
 	0.932                                              LAMBDA2            - peak shape 2 (OCHI only)

 	----------------------------------------Frequency Discretization ---------------------------------------------------
-	1                                        DISCTYPE           - frequency discretization type: 0 = equal energy; 1 = equal frequency
+	0                                                  DISCTYPE           - frequency discretization type: 0 = equal energy; 1 = equal frequency
 	true                                               AUTOFREQ           - use automatic frequency range (f_in = 0.5*f_p, f_out = 10*f_p) [bool]
 	0.039                                              FCUTIN             - cut-in frequency
 	0.787                                              FCUTOUT            - cut-out frequency
-	0.050                                    MAXFBIN            - maximum freq. bin width [Hz] 3020                                     NUMFREQ            - the number of frequency bins 65535                                    RANDSEED           - the seed for the random phase generator range [0-65535]
+	0.050                                              MAXFBIN            - maximum freq. bin width [Hz] 320                                                NUMFREQ            - the number of frequency bins 65535                                              RANDSEED           - the seed for the random phase generator range [0-65535]

 	----------------------------------------Directional Discretization (Equal Energy)-----------------------------------
 	0                                                  DIRTYPE            - the directional type, 0 = UNIDIRECTIONAL, 1 = COSINESPREAD
 	0.000                                              DIRMEAN            - mean wave direction [deg] 60.000                                             DIRMAX             - directional spread [deg]
 	5.000                                              SPREADEXP          - the spreading exponent
 	32                                                 NUMDIR             - the number of directional bins

 	----------------------------------------Embedded Constrained Wave --------------------------------------------------
-	true                                     EMBEDWAVE          - add a constrained wave [bool] 16.00                                    EMBEDELEV          - the wave elevation of the embedded wave [m] 0.00                                     EMBEDTIME          - the time at which the embedded wave occurs [s] 0.00                                     EMBEDXPOS          - the x-position at which the embedded wave occurs [m] 0.00                                     EMBEDYPOS          - the y-position at which the embedded wave occurs [m] true                                     PASTESTREAM        - paste a streamfunction wave over the embedded linear wave [bool]
+	false                                              EMBEDWAVE          - add a constrained wave [bool] 10.00                                              EMBEDELEV          - the wave elevation of the embedded wave [m] 0.00                                               EMBEDTIME          - the time at which the embedded wave occurs [s] 0.00                                               EMBEDXPOS          - the x-position at which the embedded wave occurs [m] 0.00                                               EMBEDYPOS          - the y-position at which the embedded wave occurs [m] false                                              PASTESTREAM        - paste a streamfunction wave over the embedded linear wave [bool]
-	23.00                                    SIGHEIGHTSTREAM    - the significant height of the streamfunction wave [m] 12.70                                    PERIODSTREAM       - the period of the streamfunction wave [s]
+	8.10                                               SIGHEIGHTSTREAM    - the significant height of the streamfunction wave [m]
+	12.70                                              PERIODSTREAM       - the period of the streamfunction wave [s]

+	----------------------------------------FFT Parameters (for sampling time series or HOS data)----------------------- 0.020                                              FFTCUTIN           - only frequencies above this value are used from the FFT
+	0.700                                              FFTCUTOUT          - only frequencies below this value are used from the FFT
+	20.000                                             FFTSAMPLE          - the timeseries is sampled with this rate before the FFT is carried out
+	0.001                                              FFTTHRESH          - amplitudes below the threshold will not be used to create wave components
+	0.100                                              TUKEYALPHA         - Tukey window shape: 0 = rectangular, 1 = Hann, values define taper amount in [0â??1]

+	----------------------------------------HOS Interface --------------------------------------------------------------
+													   HOSJSON            - the grid2grid JSON file [-]
+													   HOSDATA            - the grid2grid HOS data file [-]
+	0.0000                                             HOSX               - HOS wavefield neutral position x [m] 0.0000                                             HOSY               - HOS wavefield neutral position y [m] 1.0000                                             HOSFROUDE          - HOS wavefield Froude scale [-] true                                               HOSNONLINEAR       - during simulations use the nonlinear HOS field for Morison elements and elevation

 Merged Waves